-However, neurodivergent females may exhibit anxiety or anger in medical consultations, especially if they feel that they are invalidated or not taken seriously.
+The frequent overlap in presentations between different specialities emphasises the need for all trainees to have 'common stem' experience in general medicine.
+Within a general practice setting, a wider appreciation of the range of common disorders experienced by neurodivergent females is important to acquire.
+Some neurodivergent females may exhibit anxiety or anger in medical consultations, especially if they feel that they are invalidated or not taken seriously.
 Avoiding conflict with patients who may have fixed ideas and expectations of what they are entitled to receive is as much an art as a science and requires experience and patience.
-Consistency within clinical contact to ensure continuity of care can help develop trust which neurodivergent people often take time to achieve.
 Once a diagnosis of a neurodevelopmental condition is made or suspected, it is important to offer access to appropriate multidisciplinary support whilst recognising multiple cross-referrals may not always be required.
 The present delay in accessing diagnostic and support services can trigger adverse consequences such as meltdown, panic attack, or the threat of self-harm.